-Fiscal Year 2020 and the outbreak of covid-19 resulted in the Agency seeing a slight decrease in both member waste and commercial waste deliveries.
-Covid-19 had a greater impact on the commercial activity as the State of Illinois issued and operated under stay at home order.
-The resulting slowdown of the commercial deliveries did impact waste flows in March and April but for the full year the Agency still generated over \$1,238,000 of revenue to offset operational costs of the Agency.
-The Agency's Glenview Transfer Station (GTS) processes and provides for disposal of waste delivered by the members and customers of the Agency totaling 352,428 tons.
-Under the terms of the Groot disposal contract the FY 2020 operational year the disposal rate was \$46.33 per tons for transporting the waste to the landfill after the July 1, 2019 fuel tax adjustment.
+Fiscal Year 2021 and the continued issues surrounding covid-19 resulted in the Agency seeing an increase member waste and a decrease commercial waste delivery as mentioned above.
+Covid-19 had a greater impact on the member deliveries this fiscal year then we experienced in FY2020.
+Commercial activity as the State of Illinois issued and operated under stay at home order for the hauler deliveries was down however the small contractors that use the transfer station was in fact up significantly.
+With Covid-19's impact and the slowdown of the commercial hauler deliveries the Agency still saw commercial revenues for the full year reach over \$1,417,000 to offset operational costs of the Agency.
+The Agency's Glenview Transfer Station (GTS) processes and provides for disposal of waste delivered by the members and customers of the Agency totaling 365,812.
+Under the terms of the Groot disposal contract the FY 2021 operational year the disposal rate was \$47.26 per tons for transporting the waste to the landfill.

 The transfer station continues to be driven by components of the new operating contract, Groot Industries is required to deliver at least 100 tons per day of outside waste, and the continued improvement in the economy in the region.
-Member waste, as defined by their project use agreement, as mentioned earlier decreased by only 754 tons to a total of 252,100 tons and there was no operational issues in disposing of the waste during the fiscal year.
+Member waste, as defined by their project use agreement, as mentioned earlier increased by only 17,164 tons to a total of 269,264 tons and there was no operational issues in disposing of the waste during the fiscal year.

-The non-member tonnage delivered to the GTS also saw a decrease in FY 2020 of 4,972 tons to a total of 100,328 tons of material from all outside users of the transfer station.
+The non-member tonnage delivered to the GTS also saw a decrease in FY 2021 of 3,780 tons to a total of 96,547 tons of material from all outside users of the transfer station.
 The continued usage of the transfer station by small commercial customers due to the Agency's pricing structure and Groot (driven by modifications to the operating contract requiring Groot to deliver outside commercial waste) adds both revenue and operational efficiencies at the transfer station.
-Revenue from the non-member waste and small commercial haulers brought in a total of \$1,238,878 in comparison with FY 2019's total of \$1,297,225.
+Revenue from the non-member waste and small commercial haulers brought in a total of \$1,417,476, (record revenue for the Agency) in comparison with FY 2020's total of \$1,238,878.

-Overall, the GTS operated efficiently and effectively in FY2020 with no downtime in waste processing from operational or regulatory issues and little disruption in March and April due to the pandemic.
-The Agency will continue to monitor the ongoing impact of Covid-19 and the need to modify operating procedures that Groot Industries, the facility operator, will need to initiate in an effort to maintain the overall safety of both their employees and the users and customers of the facility, the Agency will maintain an open line of communication with Groot Industries to be responsive to their operational and safety concerns.
+Overall, the GTS operated efficiently and effectively in FY2021 with no downtime in waste processing from operational or regulatory issues and little disruption in March and April due to the pandemic.
+The Agency will continue to monitor the ongoing impact of Covid-19 and the need to modify operating procedures that Groot Industries, the facility operator, will need to initiate in an effort to maintain the overall safety of both their employees and the users and customers of the facility.
+The Agency will maintain an open line of communication with Groot Industries to be responsive to their operational and safety concerns.